 For local business owners the three key words to opening or running a business has been location, location, location.
 In today’s economic and marketing environment the new three keys to success are patience, patience, patience.
 From an economic stand point we’ve been in a cycle where disposable income just doesn’t exist like it did a … Read More.

-Tagged brand, business owner, community, consumers, disposable income, fan base, fragment, grass roots, keys to success, keywords, local businesses, location, marketing, marketing environment, media, media pool, patience, Promotions, relationship, ROI, running a business, Social Media, traditional media Leave a Comment
+Tagged brand, Branding, business owner, community, consumers, disposable income, fan base, fragment, grass roots, keys to success, keywords, local businesses, location, marketing, marketing environment, media, patience, Promotions, relationship, ROI, running a business, Social media, traditional media

 How much has social media fragment the audience, and at what cost?
 Traditional media tries to entertain an audience and keep it, so they can then sell advertising within that form of entertainment.
 While the programming and editorial content has become corporate blah for the most part audiences have rushed over to other venues as … Read More.